zjwegert/GridapTopOpt.jl/docs/src/examples/Unfitted-TO-with-Laplace.md

 ```

 !!! warning
     Non-TET/TRI polytopes are simplexified by GridapEmbedded when cutting.
-As a result,derivative information will not be correct when using a mesh that isn't made of TRI/TET.
+As a result, derivative information from AD will not be correct when using a mesh that isn't made of TRI/TET.
 Please use a mesh with TRI/TET polytopes to ensure correctness of derivative results.

 ## FESpace for level-set function and derivatives
 In example, we consider piecewise linear cuts defined via a level-set function.
 As such, the level-set function should be discretised using continuous piecewise-linear finite elements.
 In addition, we use the same space for the derivatives, except we also constrain the derivative space so that the shape derivatives are zero on $\overline{\Omega}_D$ and $\Gamma_N$.